-ASIC provides guidance regarding cyber security in Report 429 Cyber Resilience - Health Check and Report 555: Cyber resilience of firms in Australia's financial market.
-In these reports, ASIC has examined and provided examples of good practices identified across the financial services industry and questions board members and senior management of financial organisations should ask when considering their cyber resilience.
-ASIC's Regulatory Guide 255 also set out the standards and frameworks which providers of digital advice should test their information security arrangements against, and nominated frameworks set out relevant compliance measures which should be put in place where cloud computing is relied upon.
+ASIC has previously provided guidance regarding cyber security in Report 429 Cyber Resilience - Health Check and Report 555: Cyber resilience of firms in Australia's financial market.
+In these reports, ASIC examined and provided examples of good practices identified across the financial services industry and questions board members and senior management of financial organisations should ask when considering their cyber resilience.
+ASIC's Regulatory Guide 255 also set out the standards and frameworks against which providers of digital advice should test their information security arrangements, and nominated frameworks set out relevant compliance measures which should be put in place where cloud computing is relied upon.

-As part of the Government's Cyber Security Strategy, CERT Australia - the national computer emergency response team - has drafted national cyber security exercise programme guidelines and an evaluation framework for Commonwealth, State and Territory governments and businesses in the private sector.
-Beyond this, Australia has ratified the Council of Europe Convention on Cybercrime (the Budapest Convention), which codifies what constitutes a criminal offence in cyberspace and streamlines international cybercrime cooperation between signatory states.
+Australia has ratified the Council of Europe Convention on Cybercrime (the Budapest Convention), which codifies what constitutes a criminal offence in cyberspace and streamlines international cybercrime cooperation between signatory states.
 Australia's accession was reflected in the passing of the Cybercrime Legislation Amendment Act 2011 (Cth).